Veritas Award 2009

 Although both of Patrick’s parents did not have high school level education, they were quite familiar with the value of education, and perceived educational achievement as the foundation for life success.
 Patrick inherited his passion for education from his parents, and is a sound advocate of educational opportunity, particularly for students from disadvantaged economic backgrounds.
 He has pledged his life’s work in this area, and perceives his interactions with students as the most rewarding experiences of his profession.
 He is married to Tami Nobles-Lamy who is also an alumna of Caldwell College.

 In 1991, Patrick received his Bachelors of Arts degree in Biology from Caldwell College followed by a Masters of Arts in Education and Human Services from Montclair State University and a Doctorate in Higher Education Administration from Seton Hall University.
 Patrick is very active in the broader Essex County Community where he serves as a mentor to several young men and women in high school and in college.
 He is a recognized member of Who’s Who Among American Colleges and Universities Professionals; American College Personnel Association; American Counseling Association; and the Association for the Study of Higher Education.
-He is a member of the Editorial Board for the Leadership Exchange Journal from the National Association of Student Personnel Administrators; previous member of the several conference planning committees for the American Association of Colleges and Universities and the New Jersey Association for Affirmative Action in Higher Education.
+He is a member of the Editorial Board for the Leadership Exchange Journal from the National Association of Student Personnel Administrators; the previous member of the several conference planning committees for the American Association of Colleges and Universities and the New Jersey Association for Affirmative Action in Higher Education.
 Patrick has written and co-authored numerous essays and articles and has presented at several national and local conferences.
-Some of Patrick’s scholarly interests include: strategies to bridge the cultural divide between academic affairs and student affairs; collaborations to strengthen student centered learning; and research on retention of first-generation college students.
+Some of Patrick’s scholarly interests include strategies to bridge the cultural divide between academic affairs and student affairs; collaborations to strengthen student-centered learning; and research on retention of first-generation college students.